PS2ClassicsVault/Dynamic-System-Tweaks-Magisk-Module/README.md

 This module is no longer being updated as it has reached it's most stable build.

 ## Announcement:
-I plan to make a new version of this module but only for arm64-v8a devices, this means the new version will have more features, but will not work on armeabi-v7a devices due to utilizing tweaks for arm64 devices that would bootloop on non-arm64 devices.
-The new revision will not affect this repository and be in its separate repository.
+I have made a arm64 version of this module witch you can download and install from here: [DynamicSystemTweaks-arm64 Magisk Module](https://github.com/PS2ClassicsVault/DynamicSystemTweaks-arm64-Magisk-Module)